-Michelle Velasquez-Potts is a junior editor and researcher at Ideas on Fire, where she helps interdisciplinary academic clients find the right language and publisher for their scholarly books.
+Dr. Michelle Velasquez-Potts is a press researcher at Ideas on Fire, where she helps interdisciplinary academic clients find the right language and publishers for their scholarly books.

-Michelle is a PhD candidate and writing instructor in the Department of Rhetoric at the University of California, Berkeley.
+She received her PhD in the Department of Rhetoric at the University of California, Berkeley.